HIST 380 – Florence: The Story of the City

 Learning Outcomes

-At the end of the course, students will have a broad understanding of the history of the city of Florence the changes that took place in the city through the centuries, and how individuals and groups shaped both the character of the city and its cultural scene.
+Students will become aware of the changes that took place in the city through the centuries and how individuals and groups shaped both the character of the city and its cultural scene.
+Each week a list of readings will be assigned from primary sources, along with a few questions to help students concentrate on the texts.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.